fiverr/passable/documentation/test/how_to_fail.md

 ```

 ## Failing an async test
-Since async test is not a function, but a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the way to fail it is to simply reject the promise:
+Since async test is not a function, but a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the way to fail the test is simply to reject the promise:

 ```js
 test('Field3', 'should wait some and fail', new Promise((resolve, reject) => setTimeout(reject, 3000)));